 - 1. The Administrator on call will initiate the Emergency Operations Plan. - 2.
-The individual initiating the plan will determine the need to call a Code Disaster, the need for decontamination, and the need for additional resources. - 3.
-If activation is required for an event that is not expected to generate patients, but might impact business continuity, the administrator on call will coordinate with the Subject matter expert from the area of impact and activate an appropriate response. - 4.
-Communications will be responsible for the Notification process. - 5.
-If an event occurs that generates a direct impact on the campus, the Command team will order an immediate operational assessment and initiate the appropriate response level.
+The individual initiating the plan will determine the need to call a Code Disaster, the need for

+3. If activation is required for an event that is not expected to generate patients, but might impact business continuity, the administrator on call will coordinate with the Subject matter expert from the area of impact and activate an appropriate response.

+4. Communications will be responsible for the Notification process.

+5. If an event occurs that generates a direct impact on the campus, the Command team will order an immediate operational assessment and initiate the appropriate response level.